clarktrimble/ba-blog/content/blog/continuous-duty-cli/index.md

 Note that `body` is nicely unescaped by Kibana; suitable for cut and paste should the need arise :)

-Filtering in this way can be a lifesaver when troubleshooting.
+Filtering or pivoting on context fields can be a lifesaver when troubleshooting.
-When multiple applications share field names and logs are centralized, even more power to divine the incsrutable is unlocked.
+If multiple applications share field names and logs are centralized, even more power to divine the inscrutable is unlocked.

 ### Request and Response